jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/07/2019-07-31-freedom-of-speech.md

 I need to post something for July... so...

 I've been consuming a few Jordan Peterson videos lately.
-And this led me to this very very interesting, enlightening, and good [quote of his on free speech](https://en.wikiquote.org/wiki/Jordan_Peterson):
+And this led me to this very very interesting, enlightening, and good [quote of his on freedom of speech](https://en.wikiquote.org/wiki/Jordan_Peterson):

 > "I regard free speech as a prerequisite to a civilized society, because freedom of speech means that you can have combat with words.
 That's what it means.
 It doesn't mean that people can happily and gently exchange opinions.
 It means that we can engage in combat with words, in the battleground of ideas.
 And the reason that that's acceptable, and why it's acceptable that people's feelings get hurt during that combat, is that the combat of ideas is far preferable to actual combat."